 Key Takeaways

-Final restructuring scope and financial impact will be disclosed at the June 2, 2026 earnings call; Q1 and full-year FY27 guidance reaffirmed.
+Final restructuring scope and financial impact will be disclosed at the June 2, 2026 earnings call; Q1 and FY27 guidance reaffirmed.

 Hacker News Comment Review